 But the mare refused to budge.
 Glen picked a short, prickly live-oak branch and slapped her flank.
 Reluctantly she began to walk in a stiff, queer gait.

-"I could kill some one," Glen muttered.
+"I could kill some one," Glen mutning toward him.

-A little later, he heard footsteps running toward him.

 "Glen!" called Jo.
-"Glen, wait a minute."
+"Glen, wait a min-A little later, he heard footsteps run-

 He did not turn around, but continued leading Pal slowly and steadily.
 She came up panting.
 "Glen, what is it?"
 Her voice was full of alarm.

-"Her muscles are locked," he said coldly.
+"Her muscles are locked," he said

 "What's that?
 Oh, Glen, have I done something terrible?"

 "You've nearly ridden her to death.

 That's all."

 "Will she-will she get over it?"
 "I hope so."
-His voice was like a steel barrier between them.
+His voice was like a steel

 "Oh, Glen!
 I never dreamed I was hurting her.
-We were having such a good time."
+We were having such a barrier between them.